chrisdreid/ComfyUI_EnvAutopsyAPI/README.md

 2. Install the required dependencies:
  - pip install -r requirements.txt

+## Alternative Install of Plugin Libs
+In order to make the plugin run without the dependencies pip installed into your comfyui environment, we have set up a way to pip install into a self contained directory with the plugin.
+This plugin will automatically add it to the PYTHONPATH and you should be good to go.

+1. Create a directory in your ComfyUI_EnvAutopsyAPI directory root. like so: `ComfyUI_EnvAutopsyAPI/_plugin_libs`
+2. Run: `pip install -r requirements.txt --target ComfyUI_EnvAutopsyAPI/_plugin_libs`
+3. If this file exists `_plugin_libs/pipdeptree/__main__.py` then you should be good to go.
+4. If that does not work, add the `_plugin_libs` path to your PYTHONPATH.
+- Example Plugin Lib Path: `./ComfyUI/custom_nodes/ComfyUI_EnvAutopsyAPI/_plugin_libs`
+- Windows: `SET PYTHONPATH=%PYTHONPATH%;./ComfyUI/custom_nodes/ComfyUI_EnvAutopsyAPI/_plugin_libs`
+- Linux: `export PYTHONPATH=$PYTHONPATH:./ComfyUI/custom_nodes/ComfyUI_EnvAutopsyAPI/_plugin_libs`

+You can also create a comfyui startup script or update the PYTHONPATH in your startup script.
+See docs

 ## Usage

 Once installed, ComfyUI_EnvAutopsyAPI adds the following endpoints to your ComfyUI server: